SITE PARTNER:

 The first section of the path starts outside here, on Lower River Terrace (a good place to park) and takes in stunning view of the Goodwill Bridge, with South Bank on one side and the City Botanic Gardens on the other.
 Perched on a remnant of the old bridge is the Pelicans sculpture, fashioned out of recycled scrap metal by artist Christopher Trotter.

-From here, you'll come to some relics of Expo '88 - the iconic Man over Matter sculptures with the line-up of 4 one of the most grammable images on this walk.
-A picnic and BBQ spot on the river features a table tennis table with a stunning water and city view.
-Soon you'll come to River Life, Brisbane's outdoor adventure centre for kayaking, rock-climbing the cliffs and events and functions, housed in the heritage-listed Naval Stores.
+From here, you'll come to some relics of Expo '88 - the iconic Man over Matter sculptures - an iconic collection of 12 painted steel sculptures by artist Peter D. Cole.
+A picnic and barbecue spot on the river features a table tennis table with a stunning water and city view.

 Soon, you'll come to River Life, Brisbane's outdoor adventure centre for kayaking, rock-climbing the cliffs and events and functions, housed in the heritage-listed Naval Stores.